srabhine/projet_modelisation_image_captioning/README.md

 ## Conclusion

 ChatGPT showed some promising results from transforming statistical descriptions of remote sensing images into sentences.
-However for future works, we should try different U-Net to see if the results of the IoU as we saw the semantic segmentation model is the maj structure here, if we have a bad training then we can't generalize and have good statistical image understanding and hence good text generation.
+We saw that the semantic segmentation model is the major structure, if we have a bad training then we can't generalize and have good statistical image understanding and hence good text generation.
 In the future directions we can add several adjustements such has improving the u-net model, or considering an another architecture.
 Also we can try different type of metric to compare the generated text against the reference (ROUGE for example) .

 ## References